ABOUT RHONDA CARRIER

 Travel PR

 Rhonda's travel PR work has included highly successful campaigns for onefinestay and Suffolk Secrets, and social media and press and parent relations for takethefamily.com, and she has also worked on travel apps and other travel material for Google.
-She is currently a senior consultant for Aviareps UK, for clients including Agence Savoie Mont Blanc, Croatia National Tourist Board and Lithunia.
+She was a senior consultant for Aviareps UK, for clients including Agence Savoie Mont Blanc, Croatia National Tourist Board and Lithuania, and now works with Angie Sloan of Sloane Squared on the One Traveller account.

 Rhonda can be contacted at rhonda.carrier@takethefamily.com or followed on twitter or Instagram.